markf001/devsoc_application_25T1/README.md

-!!Hihi my name is Mark Fernandez and this is my application for Devsoc 25T1!!
+!!
+Hihi my name is Mark Fernandez and this is my application for Devsoc 25T1 !!